8 CFR 103.2

 This resource is a reference aid developed by the NAFSA Adviser's Manual 360 team.
 This is not an official edition of the Code of Federal Regulations.
 For information on the official edition of the Code of Federal Regulations published by the Government Printing Office, visit the Government Printing Office website.
 Click here for the e-CFR version of 8 CFR 103.2.

 (1) Preparation and submission.
-Every benefit request or other document submitted to DHS must be executed and filed in accordance with the form instructions, notwithstanding any provision of 8 CFR chapter 1 to the contrary, and such instructions are incorporated into the regulations requiring its submission.
-Each benefit request or other document must be filed with fee(s) as required by regulation.
-Benefit requests which require a person to submit biometric information must also be filed with the biometric service fee in 8 CFR 103.7(b)(1), for each individual who is required to provide biometrics.
-Filing fees and biometric service fees are non-refundable and, except as otherwise provided in this chapter I, must be paid when the benefit request is filed.
+Every form, benefit request, or other document must be submitted to DHS and executed in accordance with the form instructions regardless of a provision of 8 CFR chapter I to the contrary.
+The form's instructions are hereby incorporated into the regulations requiring its submission.
+Each form, benefit request, or other document must be filed with the fee(s) required by regulation.
+All USCIS fees are generally are [sic] non-refundable regardless of if the benefit request or other service is approved, denied, or selected, or how much time the adjudication or processing requires.
+Except as otherwise provided in this chapter I, fees must be paid when the request is filed or submitted.